When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 In what cases should you immediately consult a doctor after cryodestruction?

-The method is distinguished by the fact that it does not lead to complications in most cases, but if for some reason or negligence of the doctor, the procedure is carried out in non-sterile conditions in the patient:
+The method is distinguished by the fact that it does not lead to complications in most cases, but if for some reason or the negligence of the doctor, the procedure is carried out in non-sterile conditions in the patient:

-4. Bleeding does not go away for more than 2 days and is separated by clots, you need to see a doctor as soon as possible.
+4. Bleeding does not go away for more than 2 days and is separated by clots; you need to see a doctor as soon as possible.

 • Diagnosed with thin endometrium...